RichardScottOZ/WeightWatcher/README.md

 #### Early stopping

 The weightwatcher **alpha** metric can be used to detect when to apply early stopping.
-When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be overtrained and early stopping is necesary.
+When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be overtrained and early stopping is necessary.

 Below is an example of this, showing training loss and test lost curves for  a small Transformer model, trained from scratch, along with the average **alpha** summary statistic.